calvinc903/asc_secret_santa_assignments/README.md

 - [ ] On safari the animation starts like 3 seconds in... need to figure out why this is the case.

 # To Do
+- [ ] Allow upload videos on website
 - [ ] Santa's Page (displays a list of "cards" for each user
-- [ ] Create signup and login page
+- [x] Create signup and login page
-- [ ] Design accounts system probably need sessions
+- [x] Design accounts system probably need sessions
 - [x] Block submission unless data is found in MongoDB
 - [x] Automatically lowercase names on submission